facelessuser/FuzzyFileNav/docs/src/markdown/usage.md

 folder navigation".
 You can can also press ++enter++ and whatever folder is currently selected in the panel will be navigated to.

-!!! tip "Tip"
+/// tip | Tip
 Your file systems root can be accessed any time by typing '/'.
 You can also switch to windows drives by typing `c:\` etc.

 The home folder can be accessed any time by typing `~/` into the FuzzyFileNav quick panel.
+///

 ### Actions